Historical markers of the Philippines: History

 In 2002, during the unveiling ceremony of the marker National Federation of Women's Clubs in the Philippines in Manila Hotel, former president Fidel Ramos joked that the curtain raising reminded him of striptease, and everybody laughed.
-That was the last time that the curtains were pulled upward, and from then, the unveiling involves curtain pulling instead.
+It was the last time that the curtains were pulled upward, and from then, the unveiling involves curtain pulling instead.

-In 2011, the NHCP stated that it will pursue more markers for Visayas and Mindanao for their further inclusion in national history, citing the concentration of markers in Luzon.
+In 2011, the NHCP stated it will pursue more markers for Visayas and Mindanao for their further inclusion in national history, citing the concentration of markers in Luzon.

 The Kudan, the Philippine embassy building in Tokyo, has been declared a national historical landmark by the NHCP and was granted a historical marker on March 3, 2014.
 It is the first overseas site to be granted such status.
 During the unveiling of the marker, Ambassador Manuel Lopez called the building as the crown jewel of Philippine foreign service.

 On June 3, 2016, the NHCP, for the first time, installed a marker for a nameless personality.
-A marker was installed in Macabebe, commemorating the leader of the Battle of Bangkusay Channel, the "first native to give up his life for independence."
+A marker was installed in Macabebe, commemorating the leader of the Battle of Bangkusay Channel, the "first native to give up his life for independence".

+In 2021, the NHCP issued Quincentennial markers series, while starting 2023, the agency issued Philippine Nationhood Trail markers series.

+Markers series

 Quincentennial markers

 From March to October 2021, the NHCP and National Quincentennial Committee issued quincentennial markers as part of the 2021 Quincentennial Commemorations in the Philippines (QCP).

 Thirty-four historical markers will be unveiled among several sites in regions of Mimaropa, Central Visayas, Eastern Visayas, Caraga, Zamboanga Peninsula, and Bangsamoro.
 The markers were installed on site with the help of the Department of the Interior and Local Government (DILG) and the Armed Forces of the Philippines.
 Of these markers, ten were installed in Eastern Visayas.
-The first marker unveiled was the Suluan marker in the island of the same name in Guiuan, Eastern Samar on March 16, 2021.
+The first marker unveiled was the Suluan marker in the island of the same name in Guiuan, Eastern Samar, on March 16, 2021.

 The markers collectively depict select events of the Magellan-Elcano voyage in the Philippine archipelago.
-Each marker consist of a pedestal with a globe motif on top as a finial.
+Each marker consists of a pedestal with a globe motif on top as a finial.
 The tiltation of the globe element was also certified by the Philippine Space Agency.
 On one side of the pedestal is the commemoration plaque and on another side is a dust marble relief which has a design dependent on the specific site of the marker.
 The reliefs are made by sculptors Jonas Roces and Francis Apiles and are based on sketches by muralist Derrick Macutay.
 The NHCP described the designs as a deviation from typical "orientalist" depictions by foreigners of pre-colonial Filipinos as savages.
 The markers are an attempt to depict events of the expedition from a Filipino point of view.